mynamesleon/imageFit/README.md

 # Image Fit

-A tiny script to allow an image to fill its container without altering its aspect ratio, prioritising the centre of the image.
+A tiny jQuery dependent script to allow an image to fill its container without altering its aspect ratio, prioritising the centre of the image.

 ## How It Works